FREQUENTLY ASKED QUESTIONS

 Yes, you can submit work to Digital Commons yourself after receiving the necessary permissions to do so.
 Email to express your interest in doing this work yourself, and a librarian will get in touch to help you get started.

-The Repository is considered a permanent archive.
-Once deposited, a work will not be withdrawn; however, under some circumstances, it may be removed from view.
+Digital Commons @ Loyola Marymount and Loyola Law School is considered a permanent archive of the scholarly output of Loyola Marymount University community.
+Once deposited, a work cannot be withdrawn; however, under some circumstances, it may be removed from view. .

 SelectedWorks is an optional add-on to Digital Commons.
 It is a space for LMU faculty to create and manage their own personal researcher pages.
 Content from Digital Commons can be collected into and cross-referenced with SelectedWorks sites.